 Regional home office modification.
-This provision is expected to increase state revenue by approximately \$60.5 million in FY 2021-22 and by \$64.7 million in FY 2022-23 and in subsequent years.
+This provision is expected to increase state revenue by approximately \$25.0 million in FY 2021-22 and by \$55.1 million in FY 2022-23 and in subsequent years.
 In 2019 (the most recent year for which data are available), approximately 80 insurance companies qualified for the regional home office designation, and the regional home office tax expenditure reduced tax revenue by approximately \$102.1 million.
-Of those 80 companies, about half qualified for the designation by maintaining significant direct insurance operations in Colorado.
-The fiscal note assumes that these companies will continue to qualify for the regional home office designation under the bill.
-As such, the additional criteria imposed by this bill is expected to reduce the value of this tax expenditure by about 50 percent.
-Under this bill, tax revenue would have been about \$51.1 million higher in 2019.
-To arrive at the estimates for FY 2021-22 and FY 2022-23, the estimate for 2019 was increased by 7 percent per year, the average insurance premium growth rate between 2015 and 2019.
-Estimates may be higher or lower depending on actual growth rates.
+It is assumed that 60 percent of those companies will qualify for the regional home office designation in tax year 2022, 45 percent will qualify in tax year 2023, and 50 percent will qualify in tax year 2024 and thereafter.